Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Every driver that is assigned must have its current set using M906.
 Not setting a current will default a low current (approx 1/32 of the driver max current), however M906 will report 0 until a current is assigned.
 Disable the driver explicitly if you do not want any current sent to a driver that is assigned.

+As a rule of thumb, the recommendation is to set M906 to use 60-85% of the rated maximum current for the motor.
+Though you can go above or below as needed, and will have to tune for a balance of motor temperature, motor torque, and noise level.
+You can also use the EMF calculator ([reprapfirmware.org](https://www.reprapfirmware.org/) and click on EMF calculator) to play with different values to see how it changes behaviour.

 RepRapFirmware does not support individual motor settings where an axis has multiple motors connected to different stepper drivers.
 The first parameter specified will be used for all motors on the axis.
 You should use identical motors on any axis that has more than one motor to avoid unexpected behaviour.
 Example: If you have two motors on your Z axis, physically connected to Z and E0 stepper drivers, configured with M584 Z2:3, set M906 Z200, not M906 Z200:200

-As a rule of thumb, the recommendation is to set M906 to use 60-85% of the rated maximum current for the motor.
-Though you can go above or below as needed, and will have to tune for a balance of motor temperature, motor torque, and noise level.
-You can also go at it from the EMF calculator route ([reprapfirmware.org](https://www.reprapfirmware.org/) and click on EMF calculator) and play with different values to see how it changes behaviour.

 ## M911: Configure auto save on loss of power

-**Firmware 1.20 and later:**

-This code is supported in SBC mode in DSF v3.4-b2 and later (see [here](https://github.com/Duet3D/DuetSoftwareFramework/issues/55)).
+*Supported in RepRapFirmware 1.19 and later in standalone mode.
+Supported in SBC mode in DSF v3.4-b2 and later (see [here](https://github.com/Duet3D/DuetSoftwareFramework/issues/55)).*

+### Tabs {.tabset}

+#### RepRapFirmware 1.20 and later, DSF v3.4 and later

-### Parameters
+##### Parameters

 * Saaa Auto save threshold in volts.
 The print will be stopped automatically and resume parameters saved if the voltage falls below this value.
 Set to around 1V to 2V lower than the voltage that appears at the Duet VIN terminals at full load.
 A negative or zero value disables auto save.
 * Raaa Resume threshold in volts.
 Must be greater than the auto save voltage.
 Set to a high value to disable auto resume.
 * P"command string" GCode commands to run when the print is stopped.

-### Examples
+##### Examples
 <br>
 <pre class="cblock">
 M911 S19.8 R22.0 P"M913 X0 Y0 G91 M83 G1 Z3 E-5 F1000"
 </pre>

+##### Notes

 When the supply voltage falls below the auto save threshold while a print from SD card is in progress, all heaters will be turned off, printing will be stopped immediately (probably in the middle of a move), the position saved, and the specified command string executed.
 You should typically do the following in the command string:
 * If possible, use M913 to reduce the motor current in order to conserve power.
 For example, on most printers except deltas you can probably set the X and Y motor currents to zero.